 Bristol Temple Meads station is owned by Network Rail and is operated under a franchise by First Great Western, which provides the majority of trains to London, and local and inter-urban trains to destinations such as Cardiff Central, Southampton, Portsmouth and Weymouth.

 All National Rail train operating companies in the United Kingdom provide connecting services to stations served by trains that travel to Bristol making travel between Bristol and Birmingham New Street by train a relatively pleasant journey.

-From Bristol Temple Meads long distance inter-city trains are operated by CrossCountry to destinations as diverse as Exeter St Davids, Plymouth, Penzance, Birmingham New Street, Manchester Piccadilly, Leeds, Newcastle, Edinburgh, Aberdeen and Glasgow Central.
+From Bristol Temple Meads long distance inter-city trains are operated by CrossCountry to destinations as diverse as Exeter St Davids, Plymouth, Penzance, Birmingham New Street, Manchester Piccadilly, Leeds, Newcastle, Edinburgh, Birmingham New Street and Glasgow Central.
 A few trains to London Waterloo are also provided by South West Trains.